 JPMorgan Chase & Co.
-(JPM), Goldman Sachs Group Inc. (GS) and other U.S. swap dealers would gain limits on the Dodd-Frank Act’s reach for overseas trades under a Securities and Exchange Commission proposal released today.
+(JPM), Goldman Sachs Group Inc. (GS) and other U.S. swap dealers would gain limits on the Dodd-Frank Act’s reach for overseas trades under a proposal released by the Securities and Exchange Commission.

-SEC commissioners voted 5-0 to seek comment on measures that would exempt overseas affiliates, including those guaranteed by U.S. banks, from registration when they conduct business with foreign clients.
-Overseas branches of U.S. banks would be exempt from Dodd-Frank standards for conduct with clients for equity and some credit swaps.
+The SEC’s five commissioners voted unanimously yesterday to seek comment on measures that could exempt overseas affiliates, including those guaranteed by U.S. banks, from registration when they conduct business predominantly with foreign clients.
+Overseas branches of U.S. banks could be exempt from Dodd-Frank standards for conduct with clients.

 “This approach would allow the elimination of overlapping regulation when it truly is duplicative, while recognizing that regulatory regimes will necessarily differ in some respects,” SEC chairman Mary Jo White said at a meeting in Washington.

-The SEC said it hoped the proposal would influence how global regulators address rule differences while working to reduce risk and increase transparency in the swaps market.
-The SEC is writing rules for equity and some credit-default swaps, while the Commodity Futures Trading Commission is the predominant U.S. regulator for the $639 trillion global market.
+The SEC, which is writing rules for equity and some credit-default swaps, said it hopes the 1,000-page proposal will influence how global regulators address rule differences while working to reduce risk and increase transparency in the swaps market.
+The Commodity Futures Trading Commission is the predominant U.S. regulator for the $639 trillion global swaps market; the SEC oversees securities-based swaps that amount to about 5 percent of the market.

 To contact the editor responsible for this story: Maura Reynolds at email@example.com